 How can others help and make a difference?

-There are so many ways people can help.
+There are so many ways people can help and start giving back to the community.
 It could be anything from liking and sharing our RescuePaws Facebook page, to adopting a dog and donating money.
 Every little donation helps and makes a big difference in the lives of street dogs in Hua Hin.
 To get more information and ideas how to help, have a look at Rescue Paws’ home page.

-Additionally, there are countless Volunteer opportunities in all different parts of Asia and if you are interested, XploreAsia can help you find just the right one for you.
+Additionally, there are countless volunteer opportunities in all different parts of Asia.
+If you are interested in giving back to the community, wherever you are based, XploreAsia can help you find just the right one for you.
 Get in contact with us and we would love to chat with you more.